 - For additional protection and security of your large item, place masking tape with your consignor number & price on the bottom or underneath each large item.
 This helps identify your item in case the card is lost.

-To hand-write tags, use whole index cards turned upright (vertical), OR you can print your tags using the templates below, on NO SMALLER than 3" x 5" on CARDSTOCK.
+To hand-write tags, use whole or half (no smaller!) index cards turned upright (vertical), OR you can print your tags using the templates below, on NO SMALLER than 3" x 3" on CARDSTOCK.
 Either way, be sure your tag is legible: neatness counts!

 1) Safety Pin: Securely safety pin all tags to items.
 Pin to clothing article's left side, which is its "heart" area (to the right, if YOU are facing it).
 NO staples, straight pins, or tiny gold safety pins!
 See illustration for placement details.
 Place the pin HORIZONTALLY, catching the garment and tag card twice.

 (For ITEMS with MULTIPLE PIECES, tag each item with your consignor code and description, noting piece 1 of X, 2 of X, etc.; BUT ONLY PUT THE PRICE/BARCODE on ONE of the tags!)
 Just in case an item loses its tag, it's a great idea to put a piece of masking tape with your consignor code only in the neck or waistband of an item.
 The more detailed the description (which is optional), the better our chance of matching items should they become separated from the tag.